Organisational Development and Finances

 All parties to the European Cultural Convention, signed in Paris on 19 December 1954, that are full members of the European Higher Education Area (EHEA), may become Governmental Members.

-* There are two ways to count EQAR members; the number of of governmental members or the number of countries.
+* There are two ways to count EQAR members: the number of governmental members or the number of countries.
 This can lead to a higher number if the country is divided into two (or more) separate entities, as is the case for Belgium and for the UK.

 Go to our "members" webpage and scroll down for our interactive map